 Benefits provided by OI Inc. for certain hourly retirees of the Company are determined by collective bargaining.
 Most other domestic hourly retirees receive health and life insurance benefits from a multi-employer trust established by collective bargaining.
-Payments to the trust as required by the bargaining agreements are based upon specified amounts per hour worked and were \$6 million in 2012, \$6 million in 2011, and \$6 million in 2010.
-Postretirement health and life benefits for retirees of foreign subsidiaries are generally provided through the national health care programs of the countries in which the subsidiaries are located.
+Payments to the trust as required by the bargaining agreements are based upon specified amounts per hour worked and were \$6 million in each of the years 2013, 2012, and 2011.
+Postretirement health and life benefits for retirees of foreign subsidiaries are generally provided through the national health care programs of the countries in which the subsidiaries are located

-10. Income Taxes
+11. Income Taxes